Objective Momentum Barriers in Wall Turbulence: Results

-Trajectories in Figure \ref{fig:TNTI1} are shaded by their TSE values.
+Trajectories are shaded by their TSE values.
 For the MTB interface, there is an obvious separation of minimally-stretching black trajectories in a less turbulent region above the blue interface and the multiple spiraling grey and white vortices below the interface.
 The MTB is also tangent to the barrier field streamlines, indicating the correct orientation with respect to the momentum barrier streamsurfaces.
 This is further confirmed in the inner-product probability distribution inset for the MTB on the left.
 Similar to the findings for TRA level-surfaces around vortices in Figure \ref{fig:InnerProd_Vel}, the geometry of TSE level-surface interfaces is largely tangent to perfectly computed zero-flux linear momentum barriers.

-The bottom-left panel of Figure \ref{fig:StraightestContour_Downsample_Compare} shows the universal $u/u_{cl}=0.95$ quiescent core UMZ interface calculated over the $1.2h$ streamwise extent, as suggested by \citet{Kwon2014}.
-The MTB and UMZ interfaces differ greatly, with the UMZ interface geometry poorly aligned with true momentum transport barriers.
+The bottom-left panel of Figure \ref{fig:StraightestContour_Downsample_Compare} shows the universal $u/u_{cl}=0.95$ ``quiescent core" UMZ interface calculated over the $1.2h$ streamwise extent, as suggested by \citet{Kwon2014}.
+The MTB and UMZ interfaces differ greatly, but the UMZ interface does hint at being influenced by the TSE contours on the right side of the domain.
 This can be see in the inner-product PDF on the left with one such highlighted example shown in the bottom-right panel.
-Here, barrier field streamlines around a vortex feature are seen to be perpendicular to the UMZ interface.
+The tangency PDF for the UMZ shows a slight peak around zero corresponding to near parallel points on the right side of the domain.
+Barrier field streamlines around a vortex feature, however, are seen to be perpendicular to the UMZ interface, thus maximizing transport.
 This is in direct contrast with our automated MTB interface algorithm that has clearly succeeded in approximating a repelling (and hence structurally stable) invariant manifold of the incompressible barrier equation.
+Of note, the UMZ interface transects the vortex core, as also seen by velocity contours in Figure \ref{fig:TNTI1}.
+The UMZ interface is clearly not an organizing structure that blocks momentum transport, but these TSE fields and MTB may begin to give insight into the physical origins of the commonly seen statistical signatures that have supported the ubiquitous use of velocity isosurfaces.